lamek/beginner-dart/problems-all/functions/number-max.md

 ## Problem Description

-**Goal:** Write a Dart program that finds the maximum of three given numbers using a function.
+Write a Dart program that finds the maximum of three given numbers using a function.

 ## Requirements